Bart the Fink: Cultural references

 The episode's title is a play on the 1991 film Barton Fink.
 After losing his show and money, Krusty takes the bus home.
 An advertisement on the bus reads "Are you missing Mad About You right now?
 NBC Must See TV Sundays at 8 p.m."
 Krusty's airplane, "I'm-on-a-rolla-Gay", is a spoof of the Enola Gay B-29 airplane that dropped the atomic bomb on the Japanese city Hiroshima in World War II.

 Krusty's illegal Cayman Islands "accountant" is modeled on the actor Sydney Greenstreet, particularly on his role in the film Casablanca.
 Swartzwelder is seen attending Krusty's funeral, while wearing a Kermit the Frog puppet on his hand.

+The Sea Captain ends a phone call by saying "Call me back, Ishmael", a reference to the opening line in the novel Moby-Dick "call me Ishmael".

 Reception

 In its original broadcast, "Bart the Fink" finished sixty-fourth in the ratings for the week of February 5–11, 1996, with a Nielsen rating of 8.7.
-The episode was the fifth highest-rated show on the Fox network that week, following Melrose Place, The X-Files, Beverly Hills, 90210, and Married... with Children.
+The episode was the fifth highest-rated show on the Fox network that week, following Melrose Place, The X-Files, Beverly Hills, 90210 and Married... with Children.

 "Bart the Fink" received generally positive reviews from television critics.
 DVD Movie Guide's Colin Jacobson called the episode a "winner" and praised it for the "one hundred tacos for $100" joke.
-Jennifer Malkowski of DVD Verdict said that the best part of the episode is when Homer comforts Bart after Krusty's death by assuring him that he, too, could wake up dead tomorrow.
+Jennifer Malkowski of DVD Verdict said that the best part of the episode is when Homer comforts Bart following Krusty's death by assuring him that he, too, could wake up dead tomorrow.

 In the book I Can't Believe It's a Bigger and Better Unofficial Simpsons Guide by Gary Russell and Gareth Roberts, they comment that "Bart the Fink" is "very fast and very good, with plenty of gags and effective set pieces.
 Bob Newhart's eulogy to Krusty is especially memorable."
-The authors of Media, Home, and Family, Stewart Hoover, Lynn Schofield Clark, and Diane Alters wrote that "Krusty ultimately expertly proves the truth about the IRS: ruining the financial and emotional life of many [people]."
+The authors of Media, Home, and Family, Stewart Hoover, Lynn Schofield Clark and Diane Alters wrote that "Krusty ultimately expertly proves the truth about the IRS: ruining the financial and emotional life of many [people]."

 William Irwin, author of The Simpsons and Philosophy: The D'oh! of Homer, also praised the use of IRS in "Bart the Fink" to convey the message that "none of us can escape the unavoidable taxes".
 In addition, Chris Turner claims "Bart the Fink" offers a "pointed answer to the question of why such a manifestly miserable world of phonies and cheats would be so enticing to many".
 Kate Knibbs criticized the ending as being pat, but that it was an "otherwise deftly paced, funny episode."